 Current Employment Opportunities

-BCA Full Time Employee Benefits include: paid personal time off and holidays, 80% paid health insurance for employee and dependents, 60% dental/vision insurance, matching 401K, company paid Short-term and long-term disability, parking pass, and access to free arts district workshops.
+BCA Full Time Employee Benefits include: paid personal time off and holidays, 80% paid health insurance for employees and dependents, 60% dental/vision insurance, matching 401K, company-paid Short-term and long-term disability, parking pass, and access to free arts district workshops.
 Detailed benefits listing available during the interview.

-BCA Part Time Employee Benefits include: after 6 months of employment paid personal time off is earned for each hour worked, paid holidays.
+BCA Part-Time Employee Benefits include: after 6 months of employment paid personal time off is earned for each hour worked, and paid holidays.
 Detailed benefits listing available during the interview.